molebox/humix-ui/packages/humix-ui/README.md

 ### Box

 A polymorphic box that can be styled in multiple ways.
-The box has an `as` props which allows it to be rendered as any HTML element.
+The box has an `as` props which allows it to be rendered as any of the following HTML elements:

+- div (default)
+- section
+- main
+- header
+- nav
+- footer
+- aside
+- article

 #### Usage